-The Association for Astronomy (Department of Physics and Astronomy) invites you to observe the cosmos with your own eyes at the Macquarie University Astronomical Observatory.
-View planets, moons, binary stars, star clusters, nebulae and bright galaxies through our newly upgraded 12″ and 16″ professional in-dome telescopes and our range of portable telescopes.
+The Association for Astronomy in the Department of Physics and Astronomy invites you to observe the cosmos with your own eyes at the Macquarie University Astronomical Observatory.
+View planets, moons, binary stars, star clusters and nebulae through our newly upgraded 12″ and 16″ professional in-dome telescopes and our range of portable telescopes.

 Friday and Saturday night observing sessions

 Attending the observatory is weather dependent... unfortunately we can't see the stars if it's cloudy or raining.
-A decision will be made by 5pm on the day as to whether the observing session will go ahead or be cancelled.
+A decision will be made by 5pm on the day of each session as to whether it will go ahead or be cancelled.
 In either case, an announcement will be posted to our Facebook page.
-Full refunds are issued in cases of bad weather.
+Full refunds are issued in the case of bad weather.
 Minimum sales are required for sessions to go ahead, and limits apply so book early to avoid disappointment.

 Private bookings: school, scout or small groups

 For all enquiries about school or scout groups, private bookings, off-site visits and tailored observatory, telescope and/or planetarium sessions, please complete this online form.
 A member of staff from the AfA will respond to your enquiry once they have had a chance to review the request.

 - 16″ Meade Telescope f/10 – Effective focal length: 4064mm, Magnification with standard 26mm eyepiece: 150x.
 The telescope is used for public viewing on Friday/Saturday nights and is used for group visits and research on other nights of the week.